Skip to content

 • Recovery: automatic on any device via your passkey + JAW's recovery flow.

-This is the only tier that requires biometric in normal operation, and only at infrequent lifecycle moments.
+This is the only tier that requires biometric in normal operation, and only at orchestrator-lifecycle moments.
+Day-to-day agent work is signed by the orchestrator's local key without any biometric.

 Each agent is a named, scoped spender on the orchestrator's pool.

-• Type: JAW smart account, Account.fromLocalAccount, rooted in its own local ECDSA key.
+• Type: JAW smart account, rooted in its own local ECDSA key.
+Permissioned by an ERC-7715 grant from the orchestrator.

 • Biometric: never.

-• Funding model: Pattern B, the agent does not hold its own balance.
-It's an on-chain spender against the orchestrator's pool, scoped by an ERC-7715 grant.
+• Funding model: the agent does not hold operational balance.
+It's a session-key style spender against the orchestrator's pool, scoped by its ERC-7715 grant.

-This is the textbook ERC-7715 idiom.
 The grant carries the calls allowed (which contracts, which selectors), the spends allowed (which token, how much, what period), and an expiry.
 The on-chain validator enforces all of it.
+There's no AGENSAI middleware in the spending path.

 Why three tiers and not one